JuniMay/llm.rs/README.md

 saying safe, I mean no `unsafe` is introduced in the code of this repository (without considering the dependencies).

-For now, the performance of each training step of the rust version (opt-level=3) is similar to the C version (in -O3).
-Note that more parallelism has been added to the rust version than the C version, so this is not actually a fair comparison.
+For now, the performance of each training step of this rust version (opt-level=3) is similar to llm.c (in -O3).
+Note that more parallelism has been added to the rust version than C, so this is not actually a fair comparison.

-I am working on improving the performance by using iterators and re-slicing tricks to avoid bounds checking.

 ## Quick Start